Toqahassib/Enigma-Machine/README.md

 2. Choose a reflector.
 3. Choose the starting point of the 3 rotors.
-4. Choose whether you want to use a plugboard or not. a.If yes, choose whether you want a preset one or you want to configure one. i.If a preset one, you choose one. ii.If you want to configure one, you enter your pairings.
+4. Choose whether you want to use a plugboard or not.
+5. If yes, choose whether you want a preset one or you want to configure one.
+6. If a preset one, you choose one.
+7. If you want to configure one, you enter your pairings.
-5. Choose whether you want to encrypt/decrypt a typed message or an imported file. a.If a typed message, enter your message. b.If an imported file, enter the file name.
+8. Choose whether you want to encrypt/decrypt a typed message or an imported file.
+9. If a typed message, enter your message.
+10. If an imported file, enter the file name.
-6. Choose whether you want to save the output in a file or not. a.If yes, enter a filename.
+11. Choose whether you want to save the output in a file or not.
+12. If yes, enter a filename.